glowkeeper/glowkeeper.github.io/public/assets/posts/misc/patience.md

----
-title: Patience
+# Patience

-description: A diary of a trip to Santander
+A diary of a trip to Santander
-categories:
-  - Post
----

 **9 September, 2017**

 The clock in the kitchen moved remorselessly on.
 "Come on, girls!"
 I shouted up to my children, who were busily shoving clothes into their suitcases; it seemed as though they had been doing that forever: "If you don't hurry, we'll miss the sailing!"
 We were going surfing in Northern Spain, and getting the ferry from Portsmouth (an hour West from where we lived, near Brighton) to Santander.
 We had plenty of time to spare, really, but I don't do 'late' very well; I much prefer arriving good and early, rather than rushing somewhere just-in-time.